Mose742/portfolio/README.md

 **1. Power BI Overall Equipment Effectiveness Dashboard**
 ![image](oee25.png)
-Overall Equipment Effectiveness Dashboard provides a visual representation of manufacturing efficiency and performance.
+Overall Equipment Effectiveness [Dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzdhNWFhZDctNDdiMy00OTRmLWJmMWQtY2Y1M2JhNzQ3MGJjIiwidCI6ImU4ZjAzNDIxLWFjZGItNDE5MC04N2M0LTJlNDVkYWNkMmQxYSIsImMiOjF9) provides a visual representation of manufacturing efficiency and performance.
 This OEE Dashboard visually presents key performance indicators (KPIs) related to machine efficiency in a manufacturing process.
 The dashboard is well-structured and provides insights into availability, performance, and quality metrics.

 **Features**

+ - OEE is at 61.87%.
+ - Availability is relatively lower (72.76%), suggesting downtime issues.
+ - Performance is high (85.23%), indicating machines are operating efficiently.
  - Quality is at 99.78%, meaning minimal defects.
- - Performance is high (85.23%), indicating machines are operating efficiently.
- - Availability is relatively lower (72.76%), suggesting downtime issues.
  - Friction machines have the lowest OEE (51%), which may need attention.
  - "Other" machines have the highest OEE (80%), showing the best performance